bpbond/R-data-picarro/R-data-vcu.md

 dplyr
 ========================================================

-The newer `dplyr` package specializes in data frames, but also allows you to work with remote, out-of-memory databases, using exactly the same tools, because it abstracts away *how* your data is stored.
+The `dplyr` package specializes in data frames, but also allows you to work with remote, out-of-memory databases, using exactly the same tools, because it abstracts away *how* your data is stored.

-`dplyr` is extremely fast for most, though **not** all, operations on data frames.
+`dplyr` is very fast for most, though not all, operations on _data frames_ (tabular data).

 Verbs
 ========================================================

 `dplyr` provides functions for each basic *verb* of data manipulation.
-These tend to have analogues in base R, but use a consistent, compact syntax, and are very high performance.
+These tend to have analogues in base R, but use a consistent, compact syntax, and are high performance.

 * `filter()` - subset rows; like `base::subset()`
 * `arrange()` - reorder rows; like `order()`
-* `select()` - select columns
+* `select()` - select (or drop) columns
 * `mutate()` - add new columns
-* `summarise()` - like `aggregate`
+* `summarise()` - like base R's `aggregate`

 Why use dplyr?
 ========================================================

+Why use `dplyr`?

 * Clean, concise, and consistent syntax.
-* In general `dplyr` is ~10x faster than the older `plyr` package.
-(And `plyr` was ~10x faster than base R.)
+* High performance in most cases.
 * Same code can work with data frames or remote databases.
+* Very popular; lots of help/documentation

 Why not?

-* Package still changing
+* Package still changing--your code might 'break'
 * Programming can be trickier in some circumstances
 * Not as fast in certain cases
 * The `data.table` package is also worth checking out for its speed.